Pfoxj/Main/contents/schedule/index.md

     description: "A look at the entrepreneurs who are using decentralized technologies to devise the next generation of apps and products"

   - time: 4:20-5:10
-    title: "Lightning talks & Panel – Moonshot Challenge – What could you do to Decentralize Scientific Journal Articles?"
+    title: "Panel – Moonshot Challenge – What could you do to Decentralize Scientific Journal Articles?"
     description: "In this hands-on panel, we issue a new \"moonshot\" challenge:  How could we take scientific journal literature--which includes code, text, and data--and make it so these articles can be stored, accessed, searched, attributed, and paid for through decentralized systems?
 How could current technologies work together?
 What design principles might further this collaboration?"
     people:
     - name: Wendy Hanamura, moderator